Translate

 Our Impact

-New Futures championed the 2023 legislation to form the Commission on Behavioral Health Crisis Services and continues to explore solutions to help New Hampshire better address behavioral health services.
+New Futures championed the 2023 legislation to form the Commission on Behavioral Health Crisis Services.

 Related Resources